The Beautiful Palace East of the Sun and North of the Earth: Finland

+According to the Finnish Folktale Catalogue, established by scholar Pirkko-Liisa Rausmaa, type 400 is known in Finland with the title Kadonnutta vaimoa etsimässä ("Looking for a lost wife"): the hero finds a maiden of supernatural origin (who may be a swan maiden), loses her for some reason (after she arrives on her ship, or he spends too much time on a certain place); with the help of animals, he crosses three seas to find her at her enchanted castle.
+Rausmaa reported 127 Finnish variants, with most of them collected in the western part of the country.

-In a Finnish tale collected by folklorist Kaarle Krohn with the title Punaisen meren tarina ("The Story of the Red Sea"), a father has a field that is destroyed every year on a certain night, so he orders his sons to keep watch on the fields.
+Folklorist Kaarle Krohn collected a Finnish tale with the title Punaisen meren tarina ("The Story of the Red Sea"), which August Löwis de Menar translated as Das Märchen vom roten Meere ("The Story of the Red Sea").
+In this tale, a father has a field that is destroyed every year on a certain night, so he orders his sons to keep watch on the fields.
 On the next two years, the elder sons fail in their vigil.
 On the third year after, the third son discovers the culprit: three birds fly in, take off their skins to become maidens, and dance on the fields.
 The third son steals their clothes and will only returns them if the third maiden agrees to marry him.
 As proof of her sincerity, she gives him her ring, takes back the garments and tells him to make preparations for their wedding.
 The next year, the flying maiden comes with her carriage, to celebrate her own wedding.
 However, a local king sees the maiden and wants to have her for himself, so he sets three tasks for the poor bridegroom: to fell an entire forest, then raise it back, and steal a key from a certain palace.
 The man fulfills the first two tasks, and goes to steal the key from the magic castle, but, on his way back, falls off the horse, due to the pursuing animals.
 Back to the marriage, the flying maiden decides to fly back to her own home, beyond the White Sea, the Black Sea and the Red Sea, in an underwater castle.
 Her peasant bridegroom learns of this and goes after her.
 On the road, he steals three magic objects from three men: a hat of invisibility, a magic sword and magic boots.
 Later, he reaches a ferrywoman that can ferry him through the White Sea.
 He makes the crossing, but the ferrywoman demands of him his hand.
 The man uses the hat and loses her.
 The same happens to the ferrywoman of the Black Sea.
 After he crosses the Red Sea, the ferrywoman summons all fishes of the sea, and a whale agrees to take the man to his bride's underwater palace.